AstroPay ReviewIs It the Right Payment Solution for Your iGaming Business?

 Emerging market expansion.
 Anyone expanding into India or Bangladesh.
 Local bank cards routinely fail on international casino sites there.
 AstroPay accepts UPI and local transfers, the methods that actually go through.

 Sportsbooks building player trust.
 Sportsbooks that want instant credibility on the deposit page.
-The AstroPay logo appears on Tottenham, Wolves and Newcastle kits every matchday.
-Bettors in Latin America recognize it.
+AstroPay built brand recognition through years of Premier League shirt sponsorships (Wolves, Burnley, Crystal Palace) and a Tottenham payment partnership.
+Bettors in Latin America recognize the logo.
 Harder to put a number on than fees, but it shows up in deposit completion data.

 Single-integration LATAM coverage.
 Operators who want PIX, SPEI, Boleto, OXXO and UPI under one API.
 One contract, one settlement, one reconciliation.
 Without AstroPay you are looking at 15 separate integrations to cover the same ground.